I can supply you with wire strings for your harp or other instrument!

 Free download of this stringchart

 The wire strings are fastened inside the harp by being tied round a toggle.
-I offer three different types of toggle now.
-I will also send you a free sheet of instructions on how to tie your own toggles.
+I offer two different types of toggle.
+You can download my free sheet of instructions on how to tie your own toggles from the data sheets & booklets page.

 For medieval harps, brass toggles work best, and Karen Loomis has gathered evidence from wear marks inside some of the medieval harps that brass toggles may have been used originally. £1 each on their own, or £2.50 each wound onto the ends of your strings.